 Thrombolytics

-The majority of strokes are ischemic, meaning they happen when a blood clot, a thick clump of blood, blocks a blood vessel and stops blood from reaching the brain.
+The majority of strokes are ischemic.
+That means they happen when a blood clot, a thick clump of blood, blocks a blood vessel and stops blood from reaching the brain.
 Tenecteplase (TNK) is a thrombolytic medication that stops an ischemic stroke by breaking up the blood clot so blood can reach the brain again.
 The earlier a patient receives TNK, the more likely they are to survive and make a full recovery.

 A higher number is better.